decoder247/Hello-Github/README.md

   - **Issue/Commit Titles**: If in the title of the commit, a specific issue number (i.e. 'blabla #10') is referenced, the issue will be attached to the commit as being addressed.
 The keyword 'fix' or 'fixed' can be added to title as well with number to automatically close issue.
   - **Local Repo Creation**: Use 'git init' in selected work folder to set as repo.
   - **Local to GitHub migration**: To push changes from an offline created repo, first create the repo on github w/o readme, then add remote, and push changes.
+  - **Existing to New GitHub remote upload**: To upload to a new Github repo from an existing local project (i.e. cloned from another repo):
+    1. Rename original remote from source:
+       - *git remote rename origin upstream*
+    2. Add in new destination remote:
+       - *git remote add origin NEW_GH_URL*
+    3. Push as usual:
+       - *git push origin master*
+    4. Pull in patches from upstream:
+       - *git pull upstream master && git push origin master*
   - **GitHub pages**: change master into "gh-pages" and set as default under settings.
 Can be accesed via the link listed on the guthub pages section in settings.
 Create an index.html file as the default page accessed in the website.
   - **Git remote**: pull changes to branch, commit changes, checkout to master and merge branch, push changes to remote
   - **.gitignore**: List files/folders for git not to track (Separated by line - e.g. log.txt, /dir2).
 Usually applies to node modules and log files.
 Can use **vs code plugin** to generate defaults for environment quickly.